Western SARE Grantee-Produced Info Product

 Regional Distribution Networks Case Studies

-A sustainable food system is dependent on a variety actors, so University of California-Davis researchers conducted case studies of distribution networks in California to examine the existing relationships between producers and other firms that facilitate a values-based supply chain.
+A sustainable food system is dependent on a variety of actors, so University of California-Davis researchers conducted case studies of distribution networks in California to examine the existing relationships between producers and other firms that facilitate a values-based supply chain.
 This publication addresses the financial, policy and entrepreneurial factors that influence the development of these emerging distribution networks that consequently help support small- and medium-sized producers.

 Want more information?
 See the related SARE grant(s) SW10-810, Developing regional distribution networks to enhance farmer prosperity: retail value chains.